 The other thing that helps is to have a special spatula that is perfectly sized for these squares.
 Starting with a corner piece, gently wiggle the spatula underneath the crust and push it under entire square.
 Slowly lift it up and you should have a perfect first piece!

-Ina Garten's Recipe
+Ina Garten's Lemon Bars

 - 2 sticks of butter softened